AetherModel/Aether/doc/installation.md

 the code (where N is that number).
 To use a single processor, just do not use the flag.

-If the make command fails, try using the `-v` flag instead.
+If the make command fails, try using the `VERBOSE=1` flag.
 This will include additional output that may make it easier to debug the process.

 ## Test the executable